Do more through capacity4dev

-Local volunteers are educated (Awareness is raised among communities about MDGs and SDGs.
+Local volunteers are educated (Awareness is raised among communities about SDGs.
 The volunteers’ capacity is strenghtend through trainings, seminars and workshops.
 In addition to that, volunteers might take part in projects and social networking events.

-Local volunteers go into their community to note any issues (Being aware of the MDGs and SDGs, local volunteers are able to raise awareness in the communities and a variety of stakeholders (ex. village elders, sub-county and county administrators, families, churches, institutions, charities, foundations, and volunteers).
+Local volunteers go into their community to note any issues (Being aware of the SDGs, local volunteers are able to raise awareness in the communities and a variety of stakeholders (ex. village elders, sub-county and county administrators, families, churches, institutions, charities, foundations, and volunteers).

 Volunteers are able to point out and report problems and/or best practices, by raising a request for development aid or providing the first level support.
 Doing so:

 We collect live data which we can proof and everybody can see and not fictive data or report data.

 We assess the data and if possible we could reject the data or we recomend expert field visit for proof.

 We build from the data our Development Case Studies (DCS).